-Score 2 The Slovenian RIA guidelines provide relatively far-reaching sustainability checks.
-However, the specification of assessment criteria and the set of indicators suffers from some gaps (OECD 2011), and the actual quality of RIA is very uneven.
+Score 2 Slovenia's RIA guidelines provide for relatively far-reaching sustainability checks.
+However, the specification of assessment criteria and the set of indicators to be used suffers from gaps, and the actual quality of RIA is very uneven.
 In some cases, there are only vague assessments; in others, comprehensive analytical work is done.